sguox002/leetcode/dp/dp-medium I.md

 338. Counting Bits

-given a number get all number of 1s in binary for each one
+given a number get all number of 1s in binary for each one. dp[i]=dp[i/2]+i&1

-dp[i]=dp[i/2]+i&1

 877. Stone Game